Tinq1905/myPythonNote/README.md

 However, I don't really understand the justifiction of `redirect`, why we need this function?

 Maybe I'll find out some details tomorrow!

+## 31th JAN
+Actually, this should be my python note, while I start to find that I love **bootstrap**.
+I almost spent the whole day playing with different bootstrap styles.
+They have lots of functions like `modal`, `jumbotron`, `textarea` and `button`.

+The good news is that I am familier with `JS` `CSS` and `HTML`.
+They are all crucial for web development.
+But I'm quite sure that I want to be more than a web developer.
+So I decided to focus on python from tomorrow.
+According to my book, tomorrow I will go with SQL basic knowledge.
+I have learnt Oracle SQL before, so that it should be quite easy for me.